moeinthecloud87/pki-portfolio-maurice-nelson/labs/week-06/submissions/expired-certificate/lab-01-expired-certificate.md

 ## Evidence

-- Not Before date:
+- Not Before date:Apr  9 00:00:00 2015 GMT
-- Not After date:
+- Not After date:Apr 12 23:59:59 2015 GMT
 - Days since expiration:
-- Subject (entity the certificate was issued to):
+- Subject (entity the certificate was issued to):*.badssl.com
-- Issuer:
+- Issuer:COMODO RSA Domain Validation Secure
-- Chain status (complete / incomplete):
+- Chain status (complete / incomplete):Yes
-- OCSP URL present? (yes/no):
+- OCSP URL present? (yes/no):Yes

 ## Root Cause

 What caused the TLS failure?
 Be specific — is this a certificate problem, a chain problem, or a configuration problem?
+The TLS failure was caused by the Expiration of the certificate.
 ## Remediation

 Step-by-step path to resolve this incident:

-1.
-2.
-3.
+1.Create new Certificate
+2.Send Certificate for Signing with the CA
+3.Deploy new Certificate with updated Expiration Values.

 ## Key Findings